Old Age Security and Guaranteed Income Supplement Appeal Division: How to appeal

 Costs

-- hiring a representative
+- hire a representative

-- travelling to an in-person hearing
+- travel to an in-person hearing

-In very rare cases, if you’re required to attend a hearing, you may be able to get reimbursed for travel expenses, living expenses or lost income.
-The SST chairperson decides if there are special reasons that justify a reimbursement.
-See section 63(1) of the Department of Employment and Social Development Act.
+In very rare cases, if you must attend a hearing, you may be able to get reimbursed for travel expenses, living expenses or lost income.
+The SST chairperson decides if there are special reasons that justify a reimbursement under section 63 of the Department of Employment and Social Development Act.
+Learn about these special situations in our policy on reimbursement of expenses and payment of allowances.